 Teachers will approach their subjects with a view to maximising the numbers of pupils who reach expected or better in their year group outcomes.
 We set individual targets with this in mind.

-Teachers will plan lessons that scaffold learning objectives so that they are accessible to all pupils in the class.
+Teachers will plan cohesive, sequenced lessons that scaffold learning objectives so that they are accessible to all pupils in the class.
 There will be no routine use of previous years Learning Objectives except where there are gaps in learning (a natural result of the implementation of a changed curriculum and to support SEND pupils) or where the previous year group curriculum shows the steps to attain the current year group outcome.
-It is expected that the majority of pupils will access the age appropriate learning with the support of the adults in their room, carefully designed activities, appropriate resources and teaching aids, peer tutoring, small group boosting/split class teaching and differentiation within the Learning Objective (not to a lower level task) and the use of strategies from the Singapore Maths style of teaching.
+It is expected that the majority of pupils will access the age appropriate learning with the support of the adults in their room, carefully designed activities, appropriate resources and teaching aids, peer tutoring, small group boosting/split class teaching and differentiation within the Learning Objective (not to a lower level task) and the use of strategies from the Singapore Maths style of teaching for example.

 SEND Pupils will be supported through IEP’s that quickly narrow the gap with their peers using the Continuum and the national curriculum to support rapid acquisition of skills.
 Pupil Premium children will have a Barriers to Learning Assessment each September so we can target the areas that are pertinent for that chiold and ensure that their learning opportunities plan for the support necessary to allow them to fully access or exceed in this curriculum.

 All pupils will be challenged within their ability with the most able pupils (those on track to achieve “Greater Depth”) offered early opportunities to explore their learning at an advanced level.
 With this in mind we will also not routinely move pupils into a higher year groups curriculum since the aim of National Curriculum is to achieve a much broader knowledge and understanding and be able to apply the skills and knowledge in a wider context, at each year group rather than racing ahead with knowledge.
 If your child is not pushed into another year group learning and you feel they need further challenge, talk to their teacher about what this will look like.